Pomog/ChemTrack-Android/docs/technical_task.md

    - To notify the User about the chemicals taken, press the "send notification" button and compose a message.

 #### **5.9 Register chemicals to the Data Base for WH manager:**
-   - As a WH manager, I want to launch the application, log in with my username (autocompletion available), and enter my password for secure access.
+   - As a WH manager, I want to launch the application, login with my username (auto-completion available), and enter my password for secure access.
-   - Next I want to click "Register" button and will be redirected to register page.
+   - Next, I want to click the "Register" button and will be redirected to the register page.
    - There I see multiple input fields, I need to input CAS number, Mr Formula, Chemical name, Amount, and units.
-Next I want to click "Continue" button, and I will be redirected to the next registration page, where I can input additional data.
+Next, I want to click the "Continue" button, and I will be redirected to the next registration page, where I can input additional data.
-   - After clicking "Continue" page, I will be redirected to second registration page, where I can input storage conditions and other Special conditions.
-After it is done, I can press "confirm" button and will get a feedback upon successful or faild operation.
+   - After clicking the "Continue" page, I will be redirected to the second registration page, where I can input storage conditions and other Special conditions.
+After it is done, I can press the "confirm" button and will get feedback upon successful or failed operation.

-#### **5.10 Changning and assigning new roles fro user:**
+#### **5.10 Changning and assigning new roles for user:**
-   - As an Adming, I want to launch the application, log in with my username (autocompletion available, login and password will be pre-defined), and enter my password for secure access
+   - As an Admin, I want to launch the application, login with my username (auto-completion available, login and password will be pre-defined), and enter my password for secure access
-   - I can click button "Account Management" on the initial screen.
+   - I can click the button "Account Management" on the initial screen.
-   - I will be redirected to the page "account management", where I see search field and I can search users by name.
+   - I will be redirected to the page "account management", where I see a search field and I can search users by name.
-   - After finding a user, I can chose new role for him and I can press "confirm" button and will get a feedback upon successful or faild operation.
+   - After finding a user, I can choose a new role for him and I can press the "confirm" button and will get a feedback upon successful or failed operation.

 ## 6. Functional Requirements
 **Comprehensive Search:**